Table & Shelf Styling, What To Buy

 A beautiful teal salad plate catches their eye.
 Then gold-rimmed dinner plates on clearance.
 Then a trendy matte black serving bowl.
 Each piece lovely on its own.
 Together?
 Visual chaos.

-The wealthiest clients I've worked for approach it differently.
+The wealthiest clients I have worked for approach it differently.
 They think in systems, not pieces.
-They buy a cohesive foundation first — usually classic, usually neutral — and then add seasonal accents that can be swapped infinitely.
+They buy a cohesive foundation first (usually classic, usually neutral) and then add seasonal accents that can be swapped infinitely.

 White plates with a gold or platinum rim.
 Simple, elegant flatware.
 Quality linen napkins in a neutral tone.
-That's the base.
+That is the base.
+And how you fold those napkins matters more than you would expect.
+My napkin folding ideas guide shows six styles that elevate any place setting in under a minute.
 It never goes out of style.
 It works for Tuesday night pasta and Christmas Eve dinner.

 This is the secret.
 Not more stuff.
 A smarter system.